mnnxp/cdbs-app/README.md

 There are many solutions for sharing 3D models, drawings and other engineering data.
 However, the CADBase platform has a number of distinctive features that improve product data management by offering an effective solution for both individual use and collaborative work in engineering and design.

+### Additional Description

+Since 2018, our platform has grown and evolved through the valuable contributions of Ivan Nosovsky, Xia TianHao (夏添豪), Julia Gerasimova, and several other contributors.
+Our mission is to cultivate a collaborative community that drives innovation and turns ideas into quality engineering and design solutions.

+We hope you enjoy using CADBase.
+We're currently seeking manufacturers interested in partnering with us and sharing valuable feedback to help us improve and grow together.

 ### Key Features & Improvements

 - **Discussion & Commenting:** Comment on components, companies, and services to foster community engagement and quick feedback, enhancing collaboration.